firesidefiction/firesidefiction.github.io/_posts/2017-04-13-march-submissions-results.md

             img="avatars/johnwiswell.jpg"
             name="John Wiswell"
             story="A Silhouette Against Armageddon"
             bio="John (@wiswell) lives where New York keeps all its trees.
-He's previously appeared at Fireside with "Bones at the Door," and he has a new Horror story coming soon to Pseudopod.
+He's previously appeared at Fireside with 'Bones at the Door,' and he has a new Horror story coming soon to Pseudopod.
 He intends to donate his body to medical science, which will make romantic apocalypses harder on him."
             %}

 {% include author.html